 This chapter assumes that the VLPro server and VLPro client are already configured for your network and you have basic knowledge of the VLPro interface.
-It also assumes that the user or network administrator has already added the 7780R2x1-ASI-CS jar file to the server and both the client and server applications have been restarted.
+It also assumes that the user or network administrator has already added the 7780R2x1-ASI-CS-2 jar file to the server and both the client and server applications have been restarted.
 If you are the network administrator refer to section 7.2 for information on updating the VLPro Server Jar File.

 Open VLPro and click on the refresh tree icon.
 Expand the hardware tree by clicking on the "+" sign.
-Your 7780R2x1-ASI-CS should appear as a newly listed device with the IP address used to configure the card in Step 1 above.
+Your 7780R2x1-ASI-CS-2 should appear as a newly listed device with the IP address used to configure the card in Step 1 above.
 It may take up to a minute to appear while the card and switch negotiate network settings (this can be verified directly on the switch if necessary).

-As illustrated in Figure 4-1, the 7780R2x1-ASI-CS will be displayed as two inputs numbered one and two.
+As illustrated in Figure 4-1, the 7780R2x1-ASI-CS-2 will be displayed as four inputs numbered one through four.
+Inputs 1 and 2 relate to the first clean switch (A on the rear panel) while inputs three and four relate to clean switch two (B on the read panel).